weecology/data-sharing-paper/data_sharing_ms.md

 "NA" can also be problematic if it is also used as an abbreviation (e.g., North America, Namibia, _Neotoma albigula_, sodium, etc.).
 We recommend against using numerical values to indicate nulls (e.g., 999, -999, etc.) because they typically require an extra step to remove from analyses and can be accidentally included in calculations.
 We also recommend against using non-standard text indications (e.g., No data, ND, missing, ---) because they can cause issues with software that requires consistent data types within columns).
-Whichever null value that you use, only use one, use it consistently throughout the data set, and indicate it clearly in the metadata.
+Whichever null value you use, only use one, use it consistently throughout the data set, and indicate it clearly in the metadata.

 Table: Commonly used null values, limitations, compatibility with common software and a recommendation regarding whether or not it is a good option.
-Null values are indicated as being a null value for specific software if they work consistently and correctly with that software.
+Null values are indicated as being compatible with specific software if they work consistently and correctly with that software.
 For example, the null value "NULL" works correctly for certain applications in R, but does not work in others, so it is not presented in the table as R compatible.

 +-------+------------------+-------------+--------------+